 6. Parents should take report from child counselor present in the school at regular intervals.

 8. Remind your child that you are there and will support them as they face life challenges.

 As per the directions of Honorable Punjab and Haryana High Court and further action taken by the DC and DTO-Ludhiana, Auto-rickshaw (three wheelers), vehicles older than 15 years and the defaulter vehicles not complying with Government’s “Safe School Vahan Scheme” have been declared unfit for ferrying the school children.
 So you are advised to check the private vehicles in which you are sending your child to the school.
 Such vehicles in any case will not be allowed in school.

-Note:- Please check the list of defaulter vehicle in latest news.
+Note:- Please click here to check the list of Vehicals with valid agreement.

 Dr. Vandna Shahi

 The deadly infectious Covid 19 has triggered a chaotic social atmosphere and brought a paradigm shift to how we learn at schools.
 It has transformed the centuries old chalk-talk teaching model to one driven by technology.

 Currently, the digital platform is enabling students and teachers to access a plethora of learning opportunities.
 Classroom learning has been seamlessly integrated with e-learning modes to build a unified learning system.
 We at BCM have updated equipment and are capable of teaching our students with both offline and online mode.
 Our faculty is adept and also ready to face all kind of challenge.
 We are capable of developing skills that can drive their employability, productivity, health and well-being in decades to come and ensure overall progress of our nation as well.